DUI with Property Damage: Felony Charges Explained

 Addressing the Needs of Ft.
 Lauderdale Residents

 Combining criminal defense with mental health advocacy requires dedication and expertise.
 A Ft.
 Lauderdale Mental Health Lawyer like Leah Mayersohn understands this intricate balance well, focusing not just on the legal aspects but also on holistic well-being.
-At Mayersohn Law Group, located on 101 N.E.
-Third Avenue, Suite 1250, Fort Lauderdale, individuals find a blend of legal acumen and empathy.
+At Mayersohn Law Group, located on 500 E Broward Blvd , Suite 1580, Fort Lauderdale, individuals find a blend of legal acumen and empathy.
 Leah Mayersohn is committed to representing her clients with integrity and compassion.
 Whether it’s tackling DUI charges or white-collar crimes while considering mental health components, her firm navigates these legal waters skillfully.

 If you or a loved one in the Fort Lauderdale area are dealing with the complexities of criminal charges compounded by mental health issues, seeking professional legal support can be the first step towards favorable resolution and personal healing.
 Reach out to Mayersohn Law Group at Mayersohn Law or call 954-765-1900 for the guidance you deserve.